 (The narrowest point of torso, usually located around the navel or above it)

 (The widest piont of hip line)

 The key measurement for choosing the right size is B (waist girth).
-The remaining measurements, A and C should be similar comparing to the figures A and C from size chart of corset style you consider to purchase.
+The remaining measurements, A and C should be similar or smaller comparing to the figures A and C from size chart of corset style you consider to purchase.